 - Strengthening Wales’ long-term ability to provide meaningful employment for people with different abilities

 - The ability of people with disabilities or health conditions to more easily access work, mitigating future costs to the individual or public support services (prevention)

 - Collaboration with new partner organisations which could lead to better Well-being Outcomes for all parties

 - Involvement with people who reflect Wales’ diversity in full

 It’s important to us that a Wales-based consultancy is able to offer an extremely high level of quality, from a cohort of specialists which reflect Wales’ diversity in all aspects.
 Working with people from a wide range of backgrounds and life experiences increases overall performance, and we think that our first steps into the Disability Confident scheme will help us achieve the excellence that is our aim.

-You can see all our accreditations on this page – with more to follow in the coming months!
+You can see all our accreditations in the footer of our webpage – with more to follow in the coming months!